griffda/PROCESS-/documentation/proc-pages/getting-started.md

 | tfdoc          | Make PDF TF coil model documentation |

 !!!
 Note "Python dictionaries"
-    Once the dictionaries have been created add the utilities folder to the `PYTHONPATH`
+    Once the dictionaries have been created add the utilities folder to the `PYTHONPATH` by using the following command:

     `export PYTHONPATH=$PYTHONPATH:/home/<user_name>/<path_to_process>/utilities/`

 # Running PROCESS

-Create input file IN.DAT ([see input file section](input-guide.md))
+Create input file IN.DAT ([see input file section](io/input-guide.md))

 To run the code (by default will try to use an input file called `IN.DAT` in the current directory):